hearsaycorp/normalize/doc/intro.rst

 property types it knew of which supported that constructor argument, and created one of those instead.

-Currently the precise mechanics of this Property sub-class auto-selection are a little fiddly, and require users to ensure that precise combinations of Property classes are available so that ``normalize.property.meta.PropertyMeta.__new__()`` can find them.
-Future versions may automatically mix these property types together if they were not already found.

 Custom Visitor Classes
 ----------------------